Our Guide to

 Destined for adventure.

-We are proud to offer opportunities to visit both the Congos, The Republic of the Congo (‘The Congo’ as we refer to it) and the Democratic Republic of the Congo (‘DRC’ as we refer to it).
+We are proud to offer opportunities to visit both the Congos, The Republic of Congo (‘The Congo’ as we refer to it) and the Democratic Republic of the Congo (‘DRC’ as we refer to it).

-These countries are for safari mavericks wanting great adventure, expedition style travel and overwhelmingly rewarding safaris.
+A Republic of Congo safari is for safari mavericks wanting great adventure, expedition style travel and overwhelmingly rewarding safaris.

 The Congo is a former French Colony on the northern bank of the Congo River.